Basic SQL tuning tools in Oracle

 Data modeling is important to successful application design.
 You must perform data modeling in a way that represents the business practices.

 Heated debates may occur about the correct data model.
-The important thing is to apply greatest modeling efforts to those entities affected by the most frequent business
+The important thing is to apply greatest modeling efforts to those entities affected by the most frequent business transactions.

 In the modeling phase, there is a great temptation to spend too much time modeling the non-core data elements, which results in increased development lead times.
 Use of